xrootms/aws-3tier-terraform/README.md

 - Used Ansible for configuration management, Set up **Nginx** as a reverse proxy and load balancer.
 - Integrated **AWS CloudWatch** for monitoring and centralized logging.
 - Applied **IAM roles**, **security groups**, and **private subnets** for secure deployments.
+- Implemented cost optimization strategies using Auto Scaling, right-sized and reserved instances, automated scheduling to pause idle servers and databases, and monitored spend with AWS Cost Explorer.

+fficient resource scheduling to turn off or scale down non-production servers and databases when not in use
 ---

 ## 🌟 **Outcome**